← Back to Presentations

 Topology-Aware Deep Reinforcement Learning for RIS Beamforming: A GNN-PPO and Risk-Sensitive Evaluation

-Track: Track 1: Mobile computing, communications, 5G and beyond
+Session: Track 1: Mobile computing, communications, 5G and beyond » Track 1: Mobile computing, communications, 5G and beyond

 Abstract